Phone/or/Text : 818.515.1222

 The 4¢ 1901 Pan-American Exposition INVERTED CENTER depicts an early electric car -- the first automobile

-re known to exist.
+on any stamp.
+Only 35-40 unused examples are known to exist.
 In 2009, this one realized $103,500.
 The finest

--- more than ten times its $70,000 Scott Catalogue value.
+known example sold in 2008 for an amazing $718,000 -- more than ten times its $70,000 Scott Catalogue value.

 Jay's 1992 Elvis Presley driver's license promotion earned priceless TV, radio, print publicity including an entire Liz Smith New York Post column internationally syndicated.
 Jay has written hundreds of news, feature stories on current events, history, philately, natural foods, the environment, Bill of Rights, truth stranger than fiction, book and stage show reviews.